AkashSDas/mone/src/contents/what_are_stocks.md

 publishdate: 2020-12-09T23:20:06
 ---

-## What is a stock?
+---

 A stock/equity is a security that represents the ownership of a fraction of a corporation.
 This entitles the owner of the stock to a proportion of the corporation's `assets and profits` equal to how much stock they own.
-Units of stock are called `shares`
+Units of stock are called `shares`.

-Stocks are bought and sold predominantly on stock exchanges, though there can be private sales as well and they are the foundation of nearly every portfolio.
+Stocks are bought and sold predominantly on `stock exchanges`, though there can be private sales as well and they are the foundation of nearly every portfolio.
 These transactions have to conform to government regulations which are meant to protect investors from fraudulent practices.
 Historically, they have outperformed most other investments over the long run.

+---

 ## Understanding Stocks